Is Columbia Test Optional?

 Is Columbia Test Optional?
 According to an announcement that was published on the Columbia Undergraduate Admissions website, the test-optional admissions policy that Columbia University has in place for applicants to Columbia College and Columbia Engineering has been extended through the Class of 2026.

 This decision was reportedly made “in response to continued disruptions to standardized testing availability due to the COVID-19 pandemic,” as stated by the Office of Admissions.
 Because of the widespread cancellation of standardized tests like the SAT and ACT as a result of the COVID-19 pandemic, the University made the decision to implement a test-optional policy for first-year applicants during the admissions cycle for the academic year 2020-2021 in late May of 2020.
-The rationale behind this decision was given as the widespread cancellation of standardized tests and answering the question is Columbia Test Optional.
+The rationale behind this decision was given as the widespread cancellation of standardized tests thus answering the question is Columbia test optional.

 Applicants whose plans to take the test had to be scrapped because of the pandemic will be able to submit their applications even if they do not have test scores.
 Applicants who already have test scores will have the option of submitting them, but it is strongly recommended that they do so.
 The revised policy had taken into effect on October 1.